Boiler Parts and Spares

 Getting a good deal on boiler spares and parts

-You shouldn't attempt to remove the outer casing of your to take a look at what's wrong, so it's unlikely you'll know which spare parts your boiler might need until advised by a professional.
+You shouldn't attempt to remove your boiler's outer casing to take a look at what's wrong, so it's unlikely you'll know which spare parts your boiler might need until advised by a professional.

 It can be difficult to get hold of boiler spare parts yourself anyway, because many of the reputable spare part retailers and online outlets that sell spare parts for household appliances - websites like Espares or Partmaster, for example - don't offer boiler spares.
 While several other boiler spares outlets are for trade use only.